nicolasvancan/monvandb/README.md

 - It must have cache
 - It must have backup
 - It must have a API in one or more languages, such as Python and JS, for instance

+# Where to follow?

+The stories are saved in the diary folder at the root **/diary** as markdown files.
+They are separated by languages, for now, just portuguese and english are available, because I am not using AI to help me write my texts and I'll not do it, I want the texts to be original.
+Inside the folders, the chapter are numerated, followed by a small title about it.
+Entering the chapter folder, different markdown files can be found, also following a numerical order.
+Than is just click and read.